27 Tips for Successful Nonprofit Email Marketing in 2024

 Email is a beyond-powerful fundraising and marketing channel.
 With an average ROI of 4200%, you can be confident that every dollar you spend on email marketing is well spent.
 After all, it means that another $42 is likely coming back your way.

-Additionally, many email service providers (ESPs) will donate their services for smaller nonprofits or nonprofits with smaller email lists.
+Additionally, many email service providers (ESPs) are free or low-cost for smaller nonprofits or nonprofits with smaller email lists.
 This allows you to focus expenses on other aspects of an event where email marketing no longer is a financial constraint to the campaign.

 They are also quick to deliver results after sending.
 Most popular email marketing services are simple to use and are quite intuitive.
 They provide professionally designed templates with drag and drop features to make editing and formatting a cinch.